lancedb/documentation/docs/src/guides/indexing/vector-index.md

 You can create multiple vector indices within a table.

+!!! note

-> The `create_index` API returns immediately, but the building of the vector index is asynchronous.
+    The `create_index` API returns immediately, but the building of the vector index is asynchronous.
 To wait until all data is fully indexed, you can specify the`wait_timeout`parameter.

 === "Python"
     ```python